pachterlab/colosseum/README.md

 We recommend that you wrap wires in [cable wraps](https://www.amazon.com/dp/B07FW3GTXB/ref=cm_sw_r_tw_dp_fq83Fb2VRK9QQ?_x_encoding=UTF8&psc=1) and placing your Arduino+CNC shield in a case like [this](https://www.thingiverse.com/thing:3125495).

 ## Installing software
-You can run colosseum on a web-browser by going to this link: https://pachterlab.github.io/colosseum/.
+You can run colosseum on Chrome by going to this link: https://pachterlab.github.io/colosseum/.
 Running colosseum on the browser platform will not require you to install any software.

 To run colosseum locally, you can find the GUI script in the `SOFTWARE/` folder.
 This GUI is used to interface with a Python script that controls the Arduino via USB.